 I’ve been making several trips around the Red River Valley to discover forgotten towns for my book project this summer.
 However, I don’t just look for cemeteries, even though they’re the best way to find old settlements.
 I want to find actual ruins!
 I think that remains speak much louder than anything can, so I look for towns with remains.

 Railroads might be romantic and all, but above all, they were corporations that changed the very nature of human settlement patterns, at least in the US.
+The railroads made many antebellums (pre-1865) settlements into ghost towns.
 They are the true Goliaths.